-- The 1931-1943 years are April-March but from 1944 onwards are calendar years. - The "QMA totals" are approximations derived from port landing subtotals, as follows: SNA 1, Mangonui to Whakatane; SNA 2 - Gisborne to Wellington/Makara; SNA 7, Marlborough Sounds ports to Greymouth; SNA 8 Paraparaumu to Hokianga.
+- 1. The 1931-1943 years are April-March but from 1944 onwards are calendar years. - 2.
+The "QMA totals" are approximations derived from port landing subtotals, as follows: SNA 1, Mangonui to Whakatane; SNA 2 Gisborne to Wellington/Makara; SNA 7, Marlborough Sounds ports to Greymouth; SNA 8 Paraparaumu to Hokianga. - 3.
 Before 1946 the "QMA" subtotals sum to less than the New Zealand total because data from the complete set of ports are not available.
-Subsequent minor differences result from small landings in SNA 3, not listed here. - Data up to 1985 are from fishing returns: Data from 1986 to 1990 are from Quota Management Reports.
+Subsequent minor differences result from small landings in SNA 3, not listed here. - 4.
+Data up to 1985 are from fishing returns: Data from 1986 to 1990 are from Quota Management Reports. - Data for the period 1931 to 1982 are based on reported landings by harbour and are likely to be underestimated as a result of underreporting and discarding practices.
+Data includes both foreign and domestic landings.
+Data were aggregated to FMA using methods and assumptions described by Francis & Paul (2013).

-Table 2: Reported landings (t) of snapper by Fishstock from 1983-84 to 2011-12 and gazetted and actual TACCs (t) for 1986-87 to 2011-12.
+Table 2: Reported landings (t) of snapper by Fishstock from 1983-84 to 2012-13 and gazetted and actual TACCs (t) for 1986-87 to 2012-13.
 QMS data from 1986-present.
 [Continued on next page].